merikan/merikan.com/content/post/troubleshooting-hyperswitch.md

 ```bash
 $ open -a iTerm
 ```
-After opening iTerm I just verified that Hyperswitch is working as intended.
+After opening iTerm I just verified that Hyperswitch was working as intended.

 The menu option for Secure Input for iTerm can be found at iTerm2 > Secure Keyboard Entry
 ![Menu Option in iTerm](/files/troubleshooting-hyperswitch/iterm2-secure-input.png)

 That's it.
-I finally nailed it and feels great.
+I finally nailed it and it feels great.

-Until next time, take care and remember, you are best.
+Until next time, take care and remember, you are [great](https://www.youtube.com/watch?v=Cbk980jV7Ao).

 If you find ambiguities, typos or other errors, you know what to do.